nbarikipoulos/poppy-robot-core/README.md

 npm i poppy-robot-core
 ```

-## Configuring Robot
+## Configuring Robot Connection

-By default, the poppy robot core:
-- Perform a live discovering of the structure of the target robot,
-- Use default connection settings for a Poppy Ergo Jr aka target hostname is set to 'poppy.local' and the REST API served by pypot is supposed to be set to the 8080 port.
+By default, the poppy robot core performs a live discovering of the target robot using default connection settings for a Poppy Ergo Jr aka setting are respectively set to 'poppy.local' and 8080 for hostname and port of the pypot REST API.

 Users can easily set their own settings through optionnal arguments of the createPoppy factory.